owennwoodward/owennwoodward/README.md

 Howdy Partners 👋

 My Name is Owen Woodward and I'm a student at CodeWorks.
 I'm an Air Force veteran and current student at Boise State University.
 I have always been fascinated by software development since my first time using a computer at 8 years old.
 You never understand how amazing and complex technology really is until you try to develop software yourself.
 I took the plunge into full stack development May of 2022, and have enjoyed the struggle thus far.
 My current hobbies include being an avid gym goer and hockey watcher.

-My coding experiences and languages will be listed below and always be evolving.
+--  My coding experiences and languages listed below and always be evolving.

 -- 🔭 Currently working with JavaScript, HTML, and CSS, and Mongo DB.